dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * common problem for lock-free algo - when you use CAS you try to change value only if previous value hasn't change
 * the edge case is that value is changed twice by other thread, but second change return value to original state - by this first thread see that value still holds original value, and proceed with CAS, but in reality this value is not old but new value after 2 changes.
 * this problem is scenario based, because sometimes we don't care as long as A=A, but sometimes, it's important, cause if value was modified twice and returned to previous value, it's not the same as value wasn't modified at all
+* Imagine a lock-free linked list where nodes are added or removed using CAS operations on pointers.
+If a node is removed and then a new node is added at the exact same memory address, a thread that had previously read the pointer to the old node might still believe it's referencing the correct, original node when it attempts a CAS operation
+* To conclue this ABA problem is only applicable to kind-of linked list implementations, and in many cases for lock-free it's not a problem (for example balance update)
 How to resolve:
 * use of GC - when GC run it clean links and modified object may have new address
-* double CAS - where we use 2 variables for CAS, the value itself + its version.
+* Tagged Pointers or double CAS - where we use 2 variables for CAS, the value itself + its version.
 In this case version would be increased on 2, and CAS would fail - 2 ways:
   * `AtomicStampedReference` - have a reference to object and a version, so we can atomically update 2 objects - both our value + int version
   * `AtomicMarkableReference` - have a reference to object and a boolean, so we can atomically update 2 objects - both our value + boolean flag
   * under-the-hood both using `VarHandle.compareAndSet` where they store object+int (or object+boolean) as pair, and just CAS single object (but this object is a pair of <V, int> or <V, boolean>)